celery/celery/docs/userguide/tasks.rst

     The :meth:`~@Task.retry` call will raise an exception so any code after the retry will not be reached.
-This is the :exc:`~@RetryTaskError` exception, it is not handled as an error but rather as a semi-predicate to signify to the worker that the task is to be retried.
+This is the :exc:`~@RetryTaskError` exception, it is not handled as an error but rather as a semi-predicate to signify to the worker that the task is to be retried, so that it can store the correct state when a result backend is enabled.

     This is normal operation and always happens unless the ``throw`` argument to retry is set to :const:`False`.